paladp/cs203-S2019-assessment/assessment.md

   * G = Additional development tools configured, in addition to minimum required dependencies and developments
-  * E = Additional development tools configured and able to provide assistance and troubleshooting to other students regarding their own development environment
+  * E = Additional development tools configured and able to provide assistance and trouble shooting to other students regarding their own development environment
 * Running Python programs with `pyenv` and `pipenv`
   * N = `pyenv` and `pipenv` not installed or setup